JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_cov(signal; norm=true)

-Calculates covariance between all channels of the `signal`.
+Calculate covariance between all channels of the `signal`.

 **Arguments**